ansible/ansible-risk-insight/docs/customize_rules.md

 `print` is a method for formatting the output string of the rule result.

-It can access rule proprties by `self._rule`, and it has detail as `self.detail`.
+It can access rule properties by `self._rule`, and it has detail as `self.detail`.

 Also it has the original file information of the task such as file name with `self.file` and line number of the task block with `self.lines`.

-To enable your own RuleResult, you can specify the class name in `result_type` field in rules like below.
+To enable your own RuleResult, you can specify the class name in the `result_type` field in rules like below.

 ```python